cstapetrei/npress/README.md

 At the moment it isn't production ready since it hasn't been thoroughly tested, but you can clone it and have a look around.

+If you're not in the mood for cloning the repo, you could always visit this little [Demo instance](http://ec2-18-130-83-127.eu-west-2.compute.amazonaws.com/) (which will be cleaned up once in a while).

 ## "How it's made"

 I'm using a standard MVC approach with the following backend tools: